17SABT71M3/ffstr.bat/README.md

 HELo
 hello
 ```
+Despite mentioning the lower range of [a-z] the result output is both letters starting with Capital H and lower h.
-`Findstr` operates differently with CAPITAL and LOWER Case regexes.
+`Findstr` operates differently with such regexes.
+There are some substitutes built into this script as a work around.

 There are two substitutes defined in the batch script, namely
 - `[Capital]`
 - `[LOWER]`